SolidWallOfCode/txn_box/doc/user/ModifierReference.en.rst

    Join features in to a string.
 The value is used as the separator between elements.
 If used on a scalar feature it will simply convert that feature to a string.
-If used on tuple it will convert each tuple element to a string and concentate the result, placing the separator between the stirngs.
+If used on tuple it will convert each tuple element to a string and concentate the result, placing the separator between the strings.
 Nested tuples are placed in brackets and the modifier recursively applied.
-NULL elements are discared, but empty string are retained.
+NULL elements are discared, but empty strings are retained.

 .. modifier:: concat
    :arg: List of separator, string